 |Made in the USA||No||Yes|

-Helix and Nectar, the tailored fit versus classic memory foam.
-Both beds offer great features but the decision is up to you.
+Helix and Nectar, the hybrid design versus classic memory foam.
+Both beds offer great features, but the decision is up to you.
 Which will it be?